How to avoid a head-on collision

 SERIOUSLY INJURED IN A HEAD-ON COLLISION?

-Each driver has a legal obligation (or “duty of care”) to look out for the safety of other drivers, pedestrians and other individuals.
-When a driver fails this, negligence has taken place and the at fault party may be held liable for damages and injuries caused.
+Every driver has a legal obligation (or “duty of care”) to look out for the safety of other drivers, pedestrians, and other individuals.
+When that duty is violated, and negligence causes harm, the at-fault party may be held liable.

 • Document your damages to maximize the value of your personal injury claim